Water: Availability and Use

 Direct and Indirect Water Use

 Advances in water technology and management for water use efficiency and conservation should focus on individual use, as well.
 Every day, Americans use water in various ways, both directly and indirectly.
 Direct water use includes water used for bathing, cooking, and drinking.
 Indirect water use refers to the water used to make products that we consume (“virtual water”).
 This includes water used to produce steel for cars, fiber for clothing, or parts for the many tech devices we use.
-Figure 3 illustrates direct and indirect water use per capita in the U.S.
+Figure 3 illustrates water use per capita in the U.S.

 Individuals can make conscious efforts to reduce water usage and, in doing so, contribute to larger water conservation goals.
 At home, this can come in the form of (direct) use reduction practices (reducing shower time) and efficiency management (watering gardens at optimal times during the day and with rainwater recovery systems; upgrading or improving appliances; and installing low-flush toilets).
 Indirectly, making smart consumer choices can have a large impact on the virtual water we use.
 Buying local products and products that were made sustainably and using fewer manufactured products are easy ways to lessen your indirect water use.